 These are basically grilled meatballs on a stick, made with beef, pork, chicken or fish.
 You will also find sausages, and even entire squid, similarly skewered.
 You usually dip them in a brown sweet chilli sauce and a fiery red spicy sauce.
 It’s a popular snack and sold by many roadside vendors along the beach in Patong and night markets on Bangla Road.

 Por pia is a simple deep-fried dish that wraps together a filling of meat, prawn, rice noodles and vegetable in a roll.
 The ingredients are wrapped in rice paper, deep fried and served with sweet chilli sauce.
 Yum!

 If your taste buds are looking for a break from spicy Thai food, then get ready to tuck into a hearty bowl of simple goodness.
 This lip-smacking dish of thick yellow stir-fried egg noodles comes with everything from prawns, pork, chicken to bean sprouts.
 The dish was brought to the island by Chinese immigrant families and has since become a staple of Phuket.
-You can try it at one of the many noodle stalls at Bangla Street Food Market in Patong.

 This shaved ice dessert is a great way to cool off from the summer heat of Phuket.
 Served with red beans, black grass jelly and shaved ice topped with bright coloured sweet syrup, it’s the perfect hot-weather dessert.
 Aniroj Thantara, aka Mr Roj O-aew, is the most popular vendor and sells this unique sweet treat in front of Vachira Phuket Hospital.